Mini rugby is all about learning the sport of rugby, meeting new friends, and getting active!

-Practices are Sundays from 10:00 am - 11:30 am from the first Sunday of February till the end of April, beginning of May.
-Practices will be located at McMillan Park behind the Abbotsford Recreation Centre.
+Practices are Sundays from 10:00 am - 11:30 am (K-3 from 10-11) from the first Sunday of February till the end of April, beginning of May.
+Practices will be located at Delair Park.
 Mini-Rugby players compete at mini exchanges and Jamborees between other clubs in the lower mainland.
-Older age groups may practice during the week depending on coaching staff and field availability usually after daylight savings time change .
+Older age groups may practice during the week depending on coaching staff and field availability usually after daylight savings time change.
 Most jamborees begin at 10:00am, but parents will be notified of details each week prior to jamborees.
 We welcome new players at any time.
 Come out at any time to try it out.

 FYI: mini rugby exchanges are games between one or more clubs.
 Mini rugby jamborees are games between several clubs at a posted venue.